 The Giant Lantern Festival is not just an exhibition of beautiful lanterns; it is a celebration of Filipino culture and traditions.
 The festival has put San Fernando on the map as the “Christmas Capital of the Philippines,” attracting tourists who want to immerse themselves in the festive atmosphere and experience the warm hospitality of the locals.

-See also Experience the Colorful Extravaganza of the Masskara Festival!
+See also Experience the Unique Moriones Festival in the Philippines

 As visitors enjoy the magical display of lanterns, they are also encouraged to indulge in the local cuisine of Pampanga.
 From the famous sisig, a sizzling pork dish, to unique delicacies like buro (fermented rice), betute and camaru (frog and cricket delicacies), and bulanglang kapampangan (guava sour soup), there is a wide array of flavors to savor.
 Completing the culinary experience are staples like tocino (sweet cured pork), murcon (meatloaf), and tibuk-tibuk (a milk-based dessert) that will surely satisfy any palate.